Open-Systems-Pharmacology/Omeprazole-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 | CYP2C19 abundance Small intestine/liver  | 0.15%                                                  | -                                                         | -              | 1.95%            | 23-fold higher than in literature                            |
 | CYP2D6 Small intestine/liver             | 0.14%                                                  | -                                                         | -              | 0.55%            | 4-fold  higher than in literature                            |

-**Table 6:**<a name="Table 6"></a> Comparison of CYP3A4, CYP2C19 and CYP2D6 relative abundance in liver and small intestine from different literature sources. <sup>1</sup> Based on Sjörgen 2014: CYP relative expressions (pmol/mg_mic_p) from Paine 2006 calibrated against total intestinal CYP3A4 abundance. <sup>2</sup> Mean hepatic and intestinal relative abundance based on Rowland and Yeo 2003 and Paine 2006
+**Table 6:**<a name="table-6"></a> Comparison of CYP3A4, CYP2C19 and CYP2D6 relative abundance in liver and small intestine from different literature sources. <sup>1</sup> Based on Sjörgen 2014: CYP relative expressions (pmol/mg_mic_p) from Paine 2006 calibrated against total intestinal CYP3A4 abundance. <sup>2</sup> Mean hepatic and intestinal relative abundance based on Rowland and Yeo 2003 and Paine 2006

 Additionally, renal plasma clearance was implemented ([Wu 2014](#5-references)).